 So let's begin with the most basic questions.
 What is a brand?
 And how should you define and express your brand?

-Go to any marketing meeting, and on one side of the table you'll find people who think "brand" means "logo and color scheme."
-On the other side of that same table you'll find those who believe that "brand" exists, evolves, in the hearts and minds of the audience.
+Almost everyone has an idea, an informal definition of a "brand" floating around inside their heads.
+But go to any marketing meeting, and on one side of the table are people who think "brand" means the "logo and color scheme."
+On the other side of the table are people who believe the "brand" exists inside the hearts and minds of the audience.

 Here's how AdCracker defines 'brand.'

 "A brand is the sum of all feelings, thoughts, visual and other memories - positive and negative - that people in the target audience have about a company, a product or service."